 - Legal separation

-To better serve you and your best interests, we regularly work with property division and child support professionals, including CPAs, financial planners and appraisers to determine asset values and fair division agreements.
+To better serve you and your best interests, we regularly work with property division and child support professionals, including CPAs, financial planners, and appraisers to determine asset values and fair division agreements.

-Contact a Phoenix Marital Property Division Attorney
+Contact a Phoenix Divorce Attorney

 At the office of Gary J. Frank, P.C., we take the time to understand your specific divorce needs and offer the advice you need to make decisions on how to address your issues.
 Whether you can come to amicable terms with your former spouse or need the assistance of a family law court to find resolutions, our staff is with you every step of the way.